e-gun/HipparchiaGoServer/INSTRUCTIONS/BASIC_USE.md

 5. Building a search list with multiple texts and an exclusion
 6. Selecting an arbitrary subsection of a work
 7. Search for `All forms of...`
+8. The different types of search
-8. Saving/loading search lists
+9. Saving/loading search lists
-9. Browsing
+10. Browsing
-10. Dictionary lookups in browsed passages
+11. Dictionary lookups in browsed passages
-11. The dictionary is linked to the browser
+12. The dictionary is linked to the browser
-12. The dictionary is linked to a morphology chart maker.
+13. The dictionary is linked to a morphology chart maker.
-13. The morphology chart is linked to the searcher.
+14. The morphology chart is linked to the searcher.
-14. The search results list is linked to the browser.
+15. The search results list is linked to the browser.
-15. Get a text of the current selection.
+16. Get a text of the current selection.
-16. Build and index of the current selection.
+17. Build and index of the current selection.
-17. Get the vocabulary for the current selection.
+18. Get the vocabulary for the current selection.
-18. I need to know still more...
+19. I need to know still more...

 ---
 [0] **Built-in tips**